 - Alignment – Check camber, caster and toe

 - Brake Fluid – Check level & change every 4 years

 - Brake Pads, Rotors & Shoes – Check/Replace

 - Emergency Brake – Adjust

 - Battery – Use a Smart battery charger

 - Battery Terminals – Clean and use dielectric grease

 - Bulbs – Replace with new

 How do you store a classic car?
-A classic car should be stored in a garage, preferable heated.
+A classic car should be stored in a garage, preferably heated.
 If you don’t have a garage, then a breathable car cover is the next best thing, avoid plastic as it traps condensation.
-Keep your gas tank full and use a gas stabiliser and battery maintainer.
+Keep your gas tank full and use a gas stabilizer and battery maintainer.